ankit1w/LumberJack-Bot/README.md

 There are a number of other tricks that involve hacking the page source of the game, but they stop working very frequently.
 This method has nothing to do with how the developers design the game, hence it's pretty reliable.
 ## How?
-This script computes the position of branches on either side of the tree by determining the color at specific pixels, and stimulates the required keypresses.
+This program computes the position of branches on either side of the tree by determining the color at specific pixels, and stimulates the required keypresses.

 <p align="center">
   <img width="400" src="https://raw.githubusercontent.com/ankit1w/LumberJack-Bot/assets/automated-gameplay.gif">